NPKI Bear Put Spread Strategy

 NPKI thesis for this bear put spread

-The market-implied 1-standard-deviation range for NPKI extends from approximately $11.64 on the downside to $18.90 on the upside.
+The market-implied 1-standard-deviation range for NPKI extends from approximately $11.72 on the downside to $16.74 on the upside.
 A NPKI bear put spread caps both the risk and the reward of a bearish position; relative to an outright long put on NPKI, the spread reduces the cost basis but limits the maximum profit to the strike width minus net debit.
-Current NPKI IV rank near 33.28% is mid-range against its 1-year distribution, so the IV signal is neutral; the bear put spread thesis on NPKI should anchor more to the directional view and the expected-move geometry.
-As a Energy name, NPKI options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to NPKI-specific events.
+Current NPKI IV rank near 22.08% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on NPKI at 61.50%.
+As a Basic Materials name, NPKI options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to NPKI-specific events.

 Frequently asked questions

-A bear put spread on NPKI is the bear put spread strategy applied to NPKI (stock).
+- A bear put spread on NPKI is the bear put spread strategy applied to NPKI (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With NPKI stock trading near $15.27, the strikes shown on this page are snapped to the nearest listed NPKI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With NPKI stock at $14.23 on the most recent close, the strikes shown on this page are snapped to the nearest listed NPKI chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the NPKI bear put spread priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the NPKI bear put spread priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current NPKI market-implied 1-standard-deviation expected move is approximately 23.77%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The NPKI market-implied 1-standard-deviation expected move in the same options snapshot is approximately 17.63%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.